KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 We next use the `buy_rate?id=<id>&qty=<qty>` endpoint, but this returns the ETH amount required to purchase a requested amount of tokens (`?
 ETH -> X tokens`), not the amount of tokens receivable for a requested ETH amount (`X ETH -> ? tokens`).
 Details about the path parameters and output fields can be [found here](references-restfulapi.md#buy-rate).

 As such, we perform the following steps:
+1. Query the `sell_rate` endpoint for expected ETH amount receivable from 100 BAT tokens (`100 BAT -> ?
+ETH`)
 1. Query the `buy_rate` endpoint for an approximate buy rate for 1 DAI token (`?
 ETH -> 1 DAI`)
-3. Use the approximated buy rate to calculate how much DAI we expect to receive
+3. Use the approximated buy rate to calculate how much DAI tokens we expect to receive
 4. Account for slippage in rates

 #### Example
 1. Querying the `sell_rate` endpoint for 100 BAT tokens yields `100 BAT -> 0.1 ETH`
 1. Querying the `buy_rate` endpoint for 1 DAI token yields `0.01 ETH -> 1 DAI`
 2. So `100 BAT -> 0.1 ETH -> 10 DAI`
-3. Assuming a 3% slippage rate, we expect to receive `0.97*10 = 9.7 DAI`
+3. Assuming a 3% slippage rate, we expect to receive a minimum of `0.97*10 = 9.7 DAI`

 ```js
 async function getSellQty(tokenAddress, qty) {